Clients

 Q: Who can receive free legal assistance through Put Something Back?

 A: You may be eligible for free legal assistance through Put Something Back if: 1) Your household income is not greater than 150% of the federal poverty guidelines, 2) You are a resident of Miami-Dade County, 3) You have a civil legal matter that is handled by Put Something Back's volunteer attorneys, and 4) You have not already been advised that you do not qualify.
 To find out if you may qualify for free legal assistance through this program, you must apply and be screened by the program.
-If you are over-income, and can afford an attorney, you may contact the Dade Bar Lawyer Referral 1-888-305-5291.

 Q: What type of legal matters are and are not handled by this program?